solid-contrib/specification-tests/README.md

 ## Karate object
 Within a test case, you have access to the Karate object which has a number of useful methods described [here](https://intuit.github.io/karate/#the-karate-object).
-This includes methods to manipulate data, call functions with a lock so they only run once, read from files, create loops, and handle async calling,
+This includes methods to manipulate data, call functions with a lock so they only run once, read from files, create loops, and handle async calling.

 ## Calling functions
 See https://intuit.github.io/karate/#code-reuse--common-routines